jhdcruz/jhdcruz/README.md

 ### About me:

-- 🌐 I mostly do front-end development, but I also do back-end development ocassionally
+- 🌐 I mostly do front-end development, but I also do back-end development occasionally
 - 🌱 I’m interested in Web 3 _(rooting for [radicle.xyz](https://radicle.xyz))_
 - 💼 I do some work on [Gitcoin](https://gitcoin.co/jhdcruz)
 - 📚 Currently pursuing my BS in Information Technology